What is Fixed-Schedule Productivity?

 Now I want to show you how you can get started with Fixed-Schedule Productivity.

 But before we get started:

-- You have to believe that your time is valuable and that you should only be working on things of value.
+- You must believe that your time is valuable and that you should only be working on things of value.

-- You have to start living and breathing the schedule you make today.
+- You must start living and breathing the schedule you make today.

-- You have to be willing to drop projects.
+- You must be willing to drop projects.

-- You have to be willing to retrain your friends, family and coworkers about your new life.
+- You must be willing to retrain your friends, family and coworkers about your new life.